Josef Hofmann: Musical career

 By the early 1930s, Hofmann had become an alcoholic but he retained exceptional pianistic command throughout this decade; Rudolf Serkin and a young Glenn Gould have recounted magical impressions created on them by Hofmann's concerts in the middle and late 1930s.
 After his departure from the Curtis Institute in 1938, a combination of his drinking, marital problems and a loss of interest in performing caused a rapid deterioration in his artistic abilities.
 Commenting on Hofmann's sharp decline, Sergei Rachmaninoff said, "Hofmann is still sky high ... the greatest pianist alive if he is sober and in form.
 Otherwise, it is impossible to recognize the Hofmann of old".
 Oscar Levant wrote, "one of the terrible tragedies of music was the disintegration of Josef Hofmann as an artist.
 In his latter days, he became an alcoholic. …[H]is last public concert … was an ordeal for all of us".

+In the years from 1939 to 1946, his artistic eminence deteriorated, in part due to family difficulties and alcoholism.
+In 1946, he gave his last recital at Carnegie Hall, home to his 151 appearances, and retired to private life in 1948.

 Technique and style

 Hofmann's views on technique and musicianship are explained in his book Piano Playing with Questions Answered.

 He had small but exceptionally strong hands.
 Steinway eventually built for him custom keyboards with slightly narrower keys (pianist/critic Stephen Hough has commented on how Hofmann's mechanical understanding of the Steinway piano action set him apart from all other pianists.)

 His concert instruments had subtle action changes for faster repetition, two pedals rather than three (he liked the older Steinway trap work geometry), faultless regulation, and were accompanied on tours by his own recital chair, built with a short folding back and a 1½" slope from rear to front.
 After playing Hofmann's special concert instrument in the Steinway New York basement, Gunnar Johansen reported that the piano had the biggest sonority of any he had ever tried.

 Unlike Rubinstein, Hofmann sat quietly at the piano, striking the keys in a kneading manner.
 His finger staccato was at the time unequaled, as was his orchestral sonority.
 According to his student Nadia Reisenberg, he continuously used a combination of finger pedalling and foot pedalling.
 The New York Times critic Harold C. Schonberg said Hofmann had all of Leopold Godowsky's technique, a claim approved by Godowsky himself.
 By his own admission, Sergei Rachmaninoff, in his 40s, prepared for a career as a concert pianist by practicing over 15 hours a day with the goal of attaining the level of Hofmann's technique.
 When pianist Ralph Berkowitz was asked if Vladimir Horowitz had the greatest technique of all the pianists he had heard, Berkowitz replied that Horowitz indeed was the supreme master of the technical parts of performance, but one older era pianist was his equal - Hofmann.

 Hofmann's approach and style can be summarized by his motto "an aristocrat never hurries".